SanjayMarreddi/Emotion-Investigator/README.md

 This project follows the [MIT License](/LICENSE).

-### Any type of Contributions like Pull Requests, Issues are always welcomed ! :tada:
+### Any type of Contributions via Pull Requests, Issues, Documentation, Code Review are always welcomed ! :tada: